Central Bank of Nigeria says Nigerians are free to trade in crypto | Cryptopolitan

 - The MD says the latest clarification could be “a way forward.”

-On February 5, the Central Bank of Nigeria (CBN) announced a ban on all crypto transactions in the country.
+On the 5th of February, the Central Bank of Nigeria (CBN) announced a ban on all crypto transactions in the country.
 However, a recent statement from Adamu Lamtek, a top official at CBN, seems to contradict the central bank’s direct ban on cryptocurrencies.

 Central Bank of Nigeria’s directive is to banks

 Since the ban, crypto activities have declined on centralized exchanges.
 However, reports show a surge in trading volume on P2P networks.
-According to some allegations, the CBN might restrict P2P trading as well.
+According to some allegations, the Central Bank of Nigeria might restrict P2P trading as well.
 However, Lamtek commented in a recent interview that the crypto ban does not at all cover crypto trading.

 He emphasized that the CBN ban order was directed at banks alone and not crypto traders.
 The CBN cautioned banks to cut their involvement with crypto transactions in February.
 However, the central bank’s directive has negatively impacted startups and the crypto industry of the country.